-When you are configuring email handling for your domain, for example, seeking to prevent Google messages from being marked as spam, you may need to know the IP addresses of the Google Apps mail servers.
+When you set up email for your domain (for example, when creating SPF records), you might need the IP addresses of the Google Workspace mail servers.

-Google maintains a global infrastructure, which grows dynamically to accommodate increasing demand.
-As a result, Google Apps mail servers use a large range of IP addresses, and the addresses often change.
-The most effective means of finding the current range of Google IP addresses is to query Google's SPF record.
+Google maintains a global infrastructure that grows dynamically to accommodate demand.
+As a result, Google Workspace mail servers use a large range of IP addresses, and the addresses often change.
+You can find the current range of Gmail IP addresses by checking Google's SPF record.

-host) to retrieve the SPF records for the domain _spf.google.com, like so:
+- Use DNS lookup commands (nslookup, dig, host) to retrieve the SPF records for the domain _spf.google.com:

 This returns a list of the domains included in Google's SPF record, such as: